suffolklibraries/sljekyll/_events/gainsborough-2017-10-08-fun-palace-sun.md

 breadcrumb: y
 ---

 Learn something new with our fun activities for all the family.
+There will even be a visit from Fun Palaces founder Stella Duffy at around 2:15pm!

 * 11am-4pm: Karate taster sessions and personal safety
 * 11am-1pm: Lego creations, Minecraft and card making